sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/README.md

   <img src="https://github.com/sanazy/Persian-Car-Licence-Plate-Detection-and-Recognition/blob/main/images/iranis_samples.png" width=500/>
 </p>

+As it can be seen, there are 28 classes in this dataset.
+It is good to mention that license plates with red, green and yellow backgrounds are related to govermental, police and pubic transportation and taxi cars.
+While the white background license plates are refered to the normal private cars.

 For training a nueral network, a dataset should be splitted into training, validation and test sets.
 Working with raw dataset of Iranis would not be helpful.
 Thus, a python package named [split-folders](https://pypi.org/project/split-folders/) is used to split a dataset into different abovementioned sets.
 In this way, each character and number have same ratio in training, validation and test sets.

 In order to recognize each character/number, first, we should train a image classification model on our prepared dataset.
 A roughly simple convolutional neural network, which its architecute is shown in the image below, is used for classification task: